foliovision/fv-all-in-one-seo-pack/readme.txt

 == Changelog ==

 = Version 1.6.25 - 26 June 2014 =
+* Fix - only feature image and 2 widest images from content are available for og:image tag (limitation for fb algorithm)
 * Improvement - Added options for Include/Exclude categories and authors in sitemap from XML Sitemaps & Google News feed plugin
 * Improvement - Added function for removing hAtom microformats
 * Improvement - Added custom post type title rewritting